The best smart scale of 2021

 - App’s usability: How easy is the scale’s app to use, how does it present information and what does it track?

-- App compatibility: Do you need to use the scale’s official app or can you pair with and sync up easily with Apple Health, MyFitnessPal, Google Health, Fitbit, etc.?
+- App compatibility: Do you need to use the scale’s official app, or can you pair with and sync up easily with Apple Health, MyFitnessPal, Google Health, Fitbit, etc.?

-- How many users it can track: Can you add your whole family, so everyone can track their metrics?
+- How many users it can track: Can you add your whole family so everyone can track their metrics?
 And most importantly, is that information private?

 Build